WHAT TO EXPECT AND FAQ’s

 + What to expect on your first visit

 The first time you come for an appointment, you will fill a new client intake form, where we take details about you, your lifestyle, medical history and current health.
+Your therapist will carry out a full consultation, to get to know you and develop a treatment plan to suit you.
+They will explain this to you to ensure you agree and are happy with it.

 Massage treatments take place on a heated massage table to ensure your warmth, relaxation and comfort.
 Towels are used to keep you warm and dignified.